subho1999/appointy-go-project/README.md

 }
 ```

-The start_time and end_time values must be of the format: "DD-MM-YYYY HH:MM:SS AM"
+The start_time and end_time values should be of the format: "DD-MM-YYYY HH:MM:SS AM"

 For the GET requests the API also provides offset pagination.
 For offset pagination, the URL Query Parameter offset should be used with 0 indexing.